 Benefits of Gastric Balloon Procedures

-A major benefit to the gastric balloon is the ability to undergo a weight loss procedure without surgery.
-It takes 20-30 minutes, and is virtually pain free with little side effects.
-Patients lose a substantial amount of weight, in addition to consuming smaller portion sizes and learning to eat healthier food choices.
+A major benefit of the gastric balloon is the ability to undergo a weight loss procedure without surgery.
+It takes 20-30 minutes and is virtually pain-free with little side effects.
+Patients lose a substantial amount of weight, in addition to consuming smaller portion sizes and learning to make healthier food choices.
 Anyone suffering from obesity may benefit from this procedure, as it functions much the same way as gastric banding, though without major surgery.

 Choosing a Physician

-As with any procedure, it's important to find a physician who has experience in weight loss procedures, particularly the gastric balloon procedure.
-In addition, make sure that all facilities are state-of-the art and clean and that the physician has the proper qualifications.
-Bariatric surgeons or specialists will offer the best training and expertise in any gastric or weight loss techniques or methods, so make sure your physician or surgeon of choice is trained, certified and accredited in the type of weight loss procedure you're interested in.
+As with any procedure, it's important to find a physician who has experience in weight loss procedures, particularly in the gastric balloon procedure.
+In addition, make sure that all facilities are state-of-the-art and clean and that the physician has the proper qualifications.
+Bariatric surgeons or specialists are trained and experienced in any gastric or weight loss techniques or methods, so make sure your physician or surgeon of choice is trained, certified and accredited in the type of weight loss procedure you're interested in.